openssl/openssl/INSTALL.md

 ### zlib-dynamic

 Like the zlib option, but has OpenSSL load the zlib library dynamically when needed.

 This is only supported on systems where loading of shared libraries is supported.

+### enable-zstd

+Build with support for Zstd compression/decompression.

+### enable-zstd-dynamic

+Like the enable-zstd option, but has OpenSSL load the Zstd library dynamically when needed.

+This is only supported on systems where loading of shared libraries is supported.